The People Behind the Places: Meet Rotorua’s Hospitality Heroes

 757A State Highway 33, Okere Falls

-Greg Thomas is one half of the duo at the cult favourite Okere Falls Store, which is run out of a lovingly and sustainably refurbished petrol station just off the state highway.
+Greg Thomas is one half of the duo at the cult-favourite Okere Falls Store, which is run out of a lovingly and sustainably refurbished petrol station just off the state highway.
 Greg has been coming to Okere Falls since the 1980s and purchased his first box of beer from the venue when it was still a petrol station.
-He and his partner, Rachel, have been at the helm for since 2021 and view themselves as kaitiaki (stewards) of the Okere Falls Store.
-Together, they have taken that mindfulness and care into everything from how they treat customers to the brews they stock in the fridges and the expansive menu of all-day brunchy classics—including some pretty spectacular toasties.
-But if you’re Greg, the go-to means a good set of poached eggs with streaky bacon with a tasty long black, sitting on the front deck in the sun watching the world go by.
-To get in on the fun, keep an eye on their socials because the team are prone to throwing regular burger nights or other themed events.
+He and his partner, Rachel, have been at the helm since 2021 and view themselves as kaitiaki (stewards) of the place.
+Together, they put mindfulness and care into everything from how they treat customers to the brews they stock in the fridges and the expansive menu offering, including some pretty spectacular toasties.
+But if you’re Greg, the go-to means a good set of poached eggs with streaky bacon and a tasty long black, sitting in the sun on the front deck, watching the world go by.
+To get in on the fun, keep an eye on their socials because the team are prone to throwing regular burger nights and other themed events.

 Irihei Walker of Te Pā Tū